tkbss/CryptoWorkBench/CryptoScript/InfoDocs/Info.Parameters.md

         - WRAP-DES3-TR31
         - WRAP-AES
         - WRAP-DES3
-- #IV: Initialization vector for symmetric encryption.
+- IV: Initialization vector for symmetric encryption.
-- #PAD: Padding scheme to be used in symmetric encryption.
+- PAD: Padding scheme to be used in symmetric encryption.
-    - PAD INCLUDED:
+    - PAD VALUES:
         - PKCS-7
         - ANSI-X923
         - ISO-7816
         - ISO-9797
         - NONE
-- #NONCE: Unique nonce value for symmetric encryption used in certain modes.
+- NONCE: Unique nonce value for symmetric encryption used in certain modes.
-- #COUNTER: Counter value for symmetric encryption for certain modes.
+- COUNTER: Counter value for symmetric encryption for certain modes.
-- #ADATA: Additional authenticated data used in certain modes.
+- ADATA: Additional authenticated data used in certain modes.
-- #BLKH: Block header information.
+- BLKH: TR31 Block header information.
-- #BIND: TR31 Key derivation algorithm definition.
+- BIND: TR31 Key derivation algorithm definition.
-    - BIND INCLUDED:
+    - BIND VALUES:
         - BIND-XOR : Key derivation in TR31 with XOR operation and predifined constant value.
         - BIND-CMAC: Key derivation in TR31 with symmetric encryption in CMAC mode.
-    - #RND: Random value for symmetric encryption used in certain modes.
+    - RND: Random value for symmetric encryption used in certain modes.